shivalkarrahul/docker-python-flask/README.md

 Replace `EC2-Public-IP` with your EC2 instance's actual public IP addres

+14. **Stop the Applicatoin**

+    Stop Nginx
+       ```bash
+       sudo service nginx  stop
+       ```
+    Stop Redis
+       ```bash
+       sudo service redis  stop
+       ```

+    Stop Flask Application
+       <br> Press `Ctrl + C` in the terminal where `gunicorn -w 4 -b 0.0.0.0:8000 main:app` is running.

+</details>

 <br> Hope you observed the complexity and issues we faced during the manual setup.
 Imagine replicating this process on multiple Development, QA, and Production machines.
 This is where Docker simplifies and streamlines the deployment process.

-</details>

 ## Dockerized Setup Instructions